stellargraph/stellargraph/README.md

   - See the demos in folder `demos/embeddings` for examples of unsupervised node representation learning using the random walk-based methods Node2Vec, [1], and Metapath2Vec, [2].

-* Node classification and regression:
+* Node classification and regression
   - See the demos in folder `demos/node-classification` for examples of how to predict attributes of nodes using (a) the GraphSAGE, [3], algorithm for given node features and training labels; or (b) the Node2Vec, [1], algorithm for nodes without features, unsupervised node representation learning, and supervised classifier training for the downstream